 If you use q-tips to clean your ears you should stop now!

 Q-tips tend to cause more problems.
 When you put a q-tip in your ear you get a little bit of wax on the end of the q-tip and think you got it out, but what you really did is push most of the ear wax further down your ear canal.
 Over time this can lead to impacted ear wax in your ear canal.
 You will plug up your ears and you can cause a temporary hearing loss, not to mention at this point the only way the impacted ear wax will come out of your ear is to have it removed by an audiologist or your primary care physician.
 Not only can q-tips cause impacted wax, but they rip the delicate skin of your ear canal causing red, dry, itchy, irritated skin which in turn make people use more q-tips to itch their irritated ear canals.
 If you have been using q-tips schedule an appointment with us to have the status of your ears evaluated.
 Besides q-tips, people try putting other items in their ears to clean or itch them.
 Some of these items include bobby pins, safety pins, keys and pens.
 Putting items into your ears is dangerous because if you go too far into the ear you can puncture your eardrum!
 Puncturing your eardrum is extremely painful and will cause hearing loss.
 If this were to ever happen to you, you should seek medical attention and in the best case scenario the eardrum will heal, however depending on the amount of damage caused the eardrum may never heal completely.
-If you have put something in your ears and hearing loss has occurred schedule an appointment today to have a complete hearing evaluation performed.
+If you have put something in your ears and hearing loss has occurred, schedule an appointment with a qualified doctor (like the Los Angeles ENT Doctors) in your area to have a complete hearing evaluation performed.

 So what do you do about ear wax, how do you clean it out?